HackYourFuture/React/documentation/lesson-plans/W2-lesson-plan.md

     - Later, we are going to remove state from our React applications completely, and use a state-management tool (mobx)

 2. Using state correctly
-    - Do not modify state directly, always use setState
+    - Do not modify state directly, always use setState, **Important to Note:**
+        - the difference between mutating state and re-assigning it
         - Give an example of how mutating state directly doesn’t work
     - State updates are merged (note that merging is shallow)
     - setState is an asynchronously-executed _request_ to change state